 Side effects of bone marrow and stem cell transplants

-All these side effects are at their worst when you have just had your transplant and for a couple of weeks afterwards.
-When your blood counts start to rise you will start to feel better.
+All the side effects are at their worst when you have just had your high dose treatment and for a few weeks afterwards.
+When your blood counts start to rise you will begin to feel better.

-In the longer term, these treatments may cause infertility, although some people who have had a transplant do go on to have children.
+In the longer term, these treatments often cause infertility, although some people who have had a transplant do go on to have children.

 Another side effect called Graft versus Host Disease (GVHD) can occur if you have bone marrow or stem cells from a donor.

-To stop this from happening you may be given tablets called gut sterilisers (antibiotics) and mouthwashes.
-And you will be encouraged to have a shower each day.
+To stop this from happening your nurse may give you tablets called gut sterilisers (antibiotics) and mouthwashes.
+And they will encourage you to have a shower each day.